hyperledger-archives/indy-agent/test-suite/README.md

 """
 ```

-Each feature has three basic components; the `name`, `path` to the python module containing tests matching this feature,
+Each feature has three basic components; the `name`, list of `paths` to the python modules containing tests matching
-and a `description` which gives some human readable information about the feature with, potentially, links to resources
+this feature, and a `description` which gives some human readable information about the feature with, potentially, links
-to see more details.
+to resources to see more details.

-**At present, all tests that make up a feature must necessarily be contained within a single python module.** In the
-future, it may make sense for features to be comprised of a list of modules.